MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 ```

 The 3 display cards are created to show the status of the build (last build success, failure), number of builds and success rate in percent.
 A div is used so that the cards can be updated via the select endpoint change with the corresponding build data for the project selected.
-The cards background also changes colour depending on the status of the build.
+The background of the card also changes colour depending on the status of the last build.

 Build with last status is failed
 ![failed build status with red background](/images/build-dashboard/failed.png)